Gubbsy/ShaderTester/README.md

 NUM PAD * ~ Scale down

 ## Architecture
-The main principles of the architecture of the software are as follows:
+The main Architectural principles of the software are as follows:

-#### Shader Manager
+### Swapping and Manipulating Shaders
-* The application focuses around the Shader Manager, this Singleton class is responsible for passing data to the desired shaders in runtime, while manging the currently active shader and it's state.
+* The application focuses around the *Shader Manager*, this Singleton class is responsible for passing data to the desired shaders in runtime, while manging the currently active shader and it's state.
 Instantiated upon the first pass through the main *display()* method; the shader manager binds variables to their corresponding shader properties.
-Being a *Singleton*, the Shader Manager is only instantiated once, avoid 'split-brain' like scenario arising by ensuring there is only a single object responsible for communicating between OpenGL and the Shader Program.
+Being a *Singleton*, the Shader Manager is only instantiated once, avoiding 'split-brain' like scenario arising, why by multiple Shader Mangers may attempt conflicting Manipulations upon the Shader Program.
+A Singleton ensures there is only a single point of access and object responsible for communicating between OpenGL and the Shader Program.
 This also means, that where required, a responsible class can access the shader manager and pass values to manipulate the compiled shaders.

-* When any manipulation is performed on the lighting model or a new shader is being loaded: an instance of the shader manager is acquired through a static accessor.
+* When any manipulation is performed on the lighting model or a new shader is being loaded an instance of the shader manager is acquired through a static accessor.
 The manipulation values / file paths are then passed to the shader through this instance.

+* When loading a shader, the shader manager creates a new shader through the Load Shader class.
+This shader is then passed into OpenGL to use as it's shader program, and the previously loaded shader is deleted to deallocate memory.

+* When manipulating values within the current shader program, the Shader Manger stores the current values used in the shader.
+When the respective functions are called, the Shader Manager updates these values and binds the new values to the current shader.

-#### Loading and Rendering Models
+### Loading and Rendering Models
 * When selecting a model to load: the file path is extracted handed to the **ObjReader**  which returns a pointer to a **Model**.
 This model assigned to the main **Model** variable within the program, who's **Draw** methods are called every game loop.
  * A Model is compose of a vector of type **Object**, which is composed of a vector of type **Mesh**.